Ballabeg: Churches

 Arbory parish church of St Columba is located in Ballabeg.
 It also has a graveyard and a vicarage adjacent to the site.
 The present church building was most likely built on the site of a much older early Christian keeill (small chapel).
 The church was dedicated in 1759 by Bishop Mark Hildesley.
 The exterior church walls were originally whitewashed before being coated in grey pebbledash in the 20th century.
 The bell tower was added in 1915 in memory of local physician and Manx traditional music collector Dr. John Clague who was buried in the graveyard.
 The large churchyard has graves dating back at least to the mid-18th century.
 Its best known occupant is Captain John Quilliam, who helped steer the damaged HMS Victory as First Lieutenant at the Battle of Trafalgar.
 Manx lexicographer Archibald Cregeen was also buried there.

 Ballabeg also has a small Methodist chapel.
 A former Methodist chapel in the village has been converted into a parish hall.

 Local government and representation

 The lowest-level local authority is Arbory and Rushen Parish Commissioners.
-In 2019 Rushen and Arbory Parish commissioners joined together to govern the two parishes.
+In 2019 Rushen and Arbory Parish commissioners joined to govern the two parishes.
 There are three commissioners representing each parish.
 Phil Gawne is currently clerk.

 Ballabeg is in the Keys constituency of Arbory, Castletown & Malew.